nipy/nipy/doc/devel/software_design/understanding_affines.rst

   assert A[1,2,3] == 23

 (remembering python's zero-based indexing).
-If we now say that our array is a 3D volume element array - an array of :ref: voxels_, then the array coordinate is also a voxel coordinate.
+If we now say that our array is a 3D volume element array - an array of voxels, then the array coordinate is also a voxel coordinate.

 If we want to use ``numpy`` to index our array, then we need integer